Winston Churchill: Yalta Conference, February 1945

 From 30 January to 2 February 1945, Churchill and Roosevelt met for their Malta Conference ahead of the second "Big Three" event at Yalta from 4 to 11 February.
 Yalta had massive implications for the post-war world.
 There were two predominant issues: the question of setting up the United Nations Organisation, on which much progress was made; and the more vexed question of Poland's post-war status, which Churchill saw as a test case for Eastern Europe.
 Churchill faced criticism for the agreement on Poland.
 For example, 27 Tory MPs voted against him when the matter was debated in the Commons at the end of the month.
 Jenkins, however, maintains that Churchill did as well as possible in difficult circumstances, not least the fact that Roosevelt was seriously ill and could not provide Churchill with meaningful support.

 Another outcome of Yalta was the so-called Operation Keelhaul.
-The Western Allies agreed to the forcible repatriation of all Soviet citizens in the Allied zones, including prisoners of war, to the Soviet Union and the policy was later extended to all Eastern European refugees, many of whom were anti-communist.
+The Western Allies agreed to the forcible repatriation of all Soviet citizens in the Allied zones, including prisoners of war, to the Soviet Union.
+The policy was later extended to all Eastern European refugees, many of whom were anti-communist.
 Keelhaul was implemented between August 1946 and May 1947.